wireapp/wire-server-deploy/offline/kvm-hetzner.md

 ### (rewrite) Install networking tools
 We're going to install dnsmasq in order to provide DNS to virtual machines, and DHCP to virtual machines. networking will be handled by ufw.

+Note that dnsmasq always fails when it installs. the failures (red stuff) is normal.
 ```
 sudo systemctl disable systemd-resolved
 sudo apt install dnsmasq ufw -y